-Twice a year, Callide Valley Native Fish Stocking Association host junior fishing clinics in Biloela promoting and fostering fishing as a recreational activity for youth.
+Twice a year, Callide Valley Native Fish Stocking Association host junior fishing clinics in Biloela promoting and fostering fishing as a recreational activity for vouth.
 The clinics educate children on safety, knot tying, casting and all aspects of fishing responsibly and are funded by the Department of Fisheries, via Sunfish Qld.
 Normally held at Callide Dam, the clinics have proven popular.
-Keep an eye on their website for upcoming events. www.cvnfsa.org.au
+Keep an eye on their website for upcoming events.

+www.cvnfsa.org.au

-Moura Muddy Water Fishing Classic - Easter/Early April
+Moura Muddy Water Fishing Classic

-Held at Apex Park on the beautiful Dawson River in Moura, hopeful contenders begin to pour in on Friday to get their nominations in.
-It's an early night though with battle lines drawn at 6am the next morning and first weigh-in starting at 7am.
-The focus is all on family fun with juniors making up more than half of the number of seniors in the game.
+Held at Apex Park on the beautiful Dawson River in Moura, hopeful contenders begin to pour in on Friday is all on family fun with juniors making up more than half of the number of seniors in the game.
 Excellent camping facilities are available at Apex Park with unpowered sites.
-Established back in 2003, the comp has released more than 400,000 Barra and Yellowbelly fingerlings (in the main) to restock river supplies.
+Established back in 2003, the comp has released more than 400.000 Barra and Yellowbelly fingerlings (in the main) to restock river